-This post is sponsored by Owlet Care.
-Buy the Owlet Smart Sock and start sleeping easy!
 I’ve been excited to finally share this project with you, but mostly excited to finally see my sweet little girl on the outside and in this mermaid gown that I designed for her!
-I partnered with Owlet Care (affiliate link) for this post because putting baby to bed has been stressful for me in the past.
-That mom-worry sets in hard and fast when I have a baby, and actually even before I have the baby.
-I am the worrying type and the watch-your-baby-sleep-while-you-should-be-sleeping type.
-So the postpartum period has been hard and exhausting for me in the past and I think my behavior is pretty common for most moms!
-When I learned about the Owlet Smart Sock, I told my husband about it and he said simply “We need that.”
-That worry affected him, too, especially with our second who was under bili-lights with jaundice for a couple of days.
-(That was a stressful week!)
-After 3 nights in the NICU with our newest baby girl, I really came to appreciate all the monitors and the peace of mind that comes with them.
-The Owlet Smart Sock uses technology similar to that used in the NICU to track your baby’s oxygen levels and heart rate (except it doesn’t beep all night!).
-It’s a cute little mint green sock that slips right onto your baby’s foot (and comes in 3 adjustable sizes to last through the first 18 months).
-We’ve had a few weeks to try it out and the Smart Sock has become a part of our nightly baby routine.
+I partnered with When I learned about the We’ve had a few weeks to try it out and the Smart Sock has become a part of our nightly baby routine.
 Bath + sleep gown + Smart Sock.
 Check Check Check, SLEEP.
-The sock links to an app on your Android or iPhone is designed to alert you from the base if the vitals fall out of range.
+The sock links to an app on your Android or iPhone is designed to notify you from the base if the readings fall out of range.
 The sock doesn’t fall off and I’m feeling pretty well rested for a mom of a 3 week old!
 The base station is shown above.
-This is where the alarm comes from and where the sock chargers.
-The stop the alarm you just press the top of the base, which has a cute owl on it.
+This is where the notification comes from and where the sock chargers.
+To stop the notification you just press the top of the base, which has a cute owl on it.

-Today I’m sharing this FREE pattern for a mermaid or basic gown in size 0-3.
+This pattern is now available HERE in sizes Newborn to 18M!
 This makes a super cute shower gift.
 Wrap one up with a Smart Sock for a gift or use it on your own baby!
 I don’t see anything wrong with mermaid tails for boys, but if you want a basic gown with an elastic hem, there are instructions for that as well.

 So let’s make one!
 (Or five!)